 Hardy Bamboo Plants

-Typical bamboo plants are hardy to about 10 degrees Fahrenheit (-12 C.).
+Typical bamboo plants are hardy to about 10 degrees F. (-12 C.).
 Since the temperatures in zone 7 can dip to 0 degrees (-18 C.), you’ll want to grow cold hardy bamboo plants.

 Two principal kinds of bamboo are clumpers and runners.